danmalter/danmalter.github.io/_posts/2021-06-04-mlb-openpose.md

 <br>

 Using the output data from each of the 101 images, a plot for a given keypoint (body part) can be mapped out over time.
 From a windup approach, the below chart shows an example of Buehler’s right shoulder movement over the duration of the above pitch.
 As Buehler approaches the pitch, his shoulder drops and then elevates again after releasing the ball.
+This is evident by simply watching the video, but the advantage of this type of analysis is that this data can pick up changes in a pitcher’s mechanics that the naked eye may not be able to pick up.
+Additionally, in a matter of minutes running this algorithm, we can find patterns that would otherwise take hours of video watching to maybe find with a good eye.

 ![Walker Beuhler Image](/figure/2021-06-04-mlb-openpose/beuhler2.png)

 <br>

-Valuable information can be shown from one unique pitch, but deeper analysis can start to be made from taking multiple pitches of the same pitcher.
-The first chart shows an analysis from five different pitches.
-Each clip is initiated at a slightly different time prior to Buehler starting his motion, so in order to make more meaning of these five pitchers, the second chart shows the same five pitches overlayed on top of each other starting from the same point in time.
-It’s clear that Buehler has a slightly different motion for off-speed pitches than for his four-seam fastball.
-However, it’s important to note here that the distance is measured in pixels, so in order to know how much of a difference Buehler’s shoulder drops, we’d need to convert those pixels into inches.
+Valuable information can be shown from one unique pitch, but deeper analysis can start to be made from taking multiple pitches of the same pitcher over the duration of a game or multiple appearances.
+The left chart below shows an analysis from five different pitches Buehler threw over the same game.
+Each clip is initiated at a slightly different time prior to Buehler starting his motion, so in order to make more meaning of these five pitches, the right chart shows the same five pitches overlayed on top of each other starting from the same point in time.
+This shows that Buehler has a slightly different motion for off-speed pitches than for his four-seam fastball.
+However, it’s important to note here that the distance is measured in pixels, so in order to know how much of a difference Buehler’s shoulder really drops, we’d need to convert those pixels into inches.
 With technology such as MLB’s Statcast, this should not be an issue implementing into gameday data.

 <br>

 ![Walker Beuhler Image](/figure/2021-06-04-mlb-openpose/beuhler5.png)